-- Work on zoning amendments to support the goals of this chapter and ensure the availability of land best suited to accommodate commercial development. - Provide a city program for immigrant entrepreneurs to help them to establish small businesses.

-• Explore incentives for commercial building owners to
+- Work on zoning amendments to support the goals of this chapter and ensure the availability of land best suited to accommodate commercial development. - Provide a city program for immigrant entrepreneurs to help them to establish small businesses. - Explore incentives for commercial building owners to preserve existing studio spaces for artists.

-- preserve existing studio spaces for artists. - Continue to promote and invest in "shop local," "main street," and our "loyal to local," programs to support small businesses and any organizations which do the same. - Establish a system of developer requirements, balanced with incentives, to support local artists, prevent displacement of unique small businesses, and promote minority entrepreneurship. - Host workshops or other programming to support artists with the business side of their work. - Develop and implement a system of "innovation zoning" that ensures available space to enterprises throughout their life cycles, from start-up to maturity. - Reuse at least one municipal building for support of the local arts and artists. - Create a program to help connect local artists with Somerville businesses who would display or sell their work on their walls.
+- Continue to promote and invest in "shop local," "main street," and our "loyal to local," programs to support small businesses and any organizations which do the same. - Establish a system of developer requirements, balanced with incentives, to support local artists, prevent displacement of unique small businesses, and promote minority entrepreneurship. - Host workshops or other programming to support artists with the business side of their work. - Develop and implement a system of "innovation zoning" that ensures available space to enterprises throughout their life cycles, from start-up to maturity. - Reuse at least one municipal building for support of the local arts and artists. - Create a program to help connect local artists with Somerville businesses who would display or sell their work on their walls. - Pursue planning efforts about how to best preserve, support, and grow economic opportunity within the arts, possibly through the development of a cultural plan. - Incentivize property owners to lease to small businesses to prevent displacement, possibly through real estate tax breaks. - Update local code and advocate for state code changes to facilitate shared use of commercial space among entrepreneurs. - Consider requiring a construction mitigation plan for master plan projects that address the resources that will be spent to help existing businesses weather the impacts of construction.

-Community and Governance
+Community & Governance